hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 }
 ```

 A CUDA program has two parts: (1) host code on the CPU which interfaces with the GPU and (2) kernel code which runs on the GPU.
 In the CUDA version, the `__global__` specifier indicates a function that runs on the device (GPU).
-Such a function can be called through host code, e.g. from the `main()` method in the example, and is also known as a "kernel".
+Such a function can be called through host code, e.g., from the `main()` method in the example, and is also known as a "kernel".
 The `<<<...>>>` specifies its execution configuration, and in CUDA terminology, this is called a "kernel launch".

 In its simplest format, this looks like: